NYPL/metadata-documentation/metadata/element/identifier/nypl-exhibition.md

 Repeatable
 {: .d-inline .v-align-middle .label .label-green .mx-1 }

-Identifier for digitized surrogates of material included in exhibitions at the New York Public Library {: .d-block .mt-2 .fs-6 .fw-300 }
+Identifier for digitized surrogates of material included in exhibitions at the New York Public Library, also known as a TL number (temporary location number)
+{: .d-block .mt-2 .fs-6 .fw-300 }

 ## Table of Contents